 The calculation of WCB Premiums is complicated and can be daunting to understand.
 Some employers feel so confused by the complexity of the process that they believe that they are at the mercy of the WCB, and have no control over the rate they are assessed.

 While many of the components and formulas used to determine premiums rates are fixed, there are some simple things employers can do that will have a positive impact on their rate.

 Here are couple of strategies for lowering WCB Premiums:

 - Reduce Claims Costs:

 The single most important thing an employer can do is try to reduce the number of work-related claims they have, and the costs associated with those claims.
 The impact of claims costs can be seen in the Experience Ratio (ER), or how an individual employer’s costs compare to their industry average.
-This comparison will also determine the amount of discount or surcharge an employer may be eligible for as part of their base premium rate.
+This comparison will also determine the amount of discount or surcharge that will be applied as part of an employer’s premium base rate.